Jake's Law

 The Jake Honig Compassionate Use Medical Cannabis Act, nicknamed Jake's Law, was named after 7-year-old Jake Honig who died on January 21, 2018, in New Jersey from brain cancer.
 Jake's Law expanded the state's medical marijuana program and was based on Jake's story.
 It was signed into law by Governor Phil Murphy on July 2, 2019.

 Jake's story

-Jake Honig was diagnosed with brain cancer when he was 2.
+Jake Honig was diagnosed with brain cancer when he was two years old.
 During the course of his disease, he lived through several rounds of remissions and relapses.
 He had two surgeries, 61 rounds of radiation and 20 rounds of chemotherapy.
 At one point, his parents tried giving him medical cannabis to ease his symptoms.
 They reported that his pain subsided, and he ate and drank and became more active.